Propecia (finasteride) is a medication used to treat hair loss in men who are suffering from male pattern baldness (androgenetic alopecia).

 Do NOT take Propecia if you are already taking finasteride or dutasteride for BPH.
 Before taking Propecia, tell your doctor or pharmacist if you are taking any other medications, including those purchased over the counter without a prescription

-While Propecia’s main function is to inhibit DHT, it can also slightly increase oestrogen levels as well.
+While Propecia’s main function is to reduce DHT, it can also slightly increase oestrogen levels as well.
 By interfering with the levels of sexual hormones in this way, Propecia can have related side effects such as reduced libido or erectile dysfunction.
-A natural way to help with libido and erectile dysfunction is to lose weight, as weight loss naturally reduces estrogen levels in men.
+A natural way to help with libido and erectile dysfunction is to lose weight, as weight loss naturally reduces oestrogen levels in men.
 If you are worried about erectile dysfunction, speak to your doctor about prescription treatments, such as PDE-5 inhibitors like Viagra, Cialis, Levitra or Spedra.

 Propecia is safe for long-term use and is usually taken for life, as hair loss will resume once treatment is stopped.

 Propecia is not suitable for the treatment of hair loss.
 Minoxidil is a treatment available to both men and women.
 Other treatments are available for female hair loss depending on if there is an underlying cause.

 Propecia is not available on the NHS for treatment of hair loss.

 Even if Propecia does not stimulate the growth of new hair, it can cause your existing hair to grow thicker and denser.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers